selcukusta/simple-image-server/README.md

 ##### Setup steps for host the images

 You can create a new container from Blob service > Container menus.
 Assume that you have a container which is named as sample-photos.
-It has two directories and a the picture at the last directory (summer > hotels > swimming.jpg).
+It has two directories and a the picture at the last directory (_summer > hotels > swimming.jpg_).

 Reach your blob with the url: `https://localhost:5001/i/abs/100/400x0/sample-photos/summer/hotels/swimming.jpg`

-#### MongoDB
+#### 💻 MongoDB

 Before running the application set these environment variables (or use `Docker` image, run with `docker container run -d --name mongodb-instance -p 27017:27017 mongo:3.6.18-xenial` and leave them default):